Tomatoes picked too early will never make good salsa or marinara sauce.

 These prematurely harvested tomatoes may have a superior shelf life, but on the flavor front they lose badly to tomatoes allowed to fully ripen on the vine.
 What's more, tomatoes picked before they are ripe are also less nutritious.

 Consider the results of a recent Apeel Sciences study involving grape tomatoes:

-Enter Edipeel, our pioneering approach to postharvest loss reduction.
-Invisible, edible, and tasteless, Edipeel consists of an ultra-thin, completely plant-based protective barrier applied to fruits and vegetables harvested at maximum maturity.
+Enter Apeel, our pioneering approach to postharvest loss reduction.
+Invisible, edible, and tasteless, Apeel consists of an ultra-thin, completely plant-based protective barrier applied to fruits and vegetables harvested at maximum maturity.

 Traditionally, only backyard growers have had the luxury of picking their tomatoes at peak ripeness and enjoying the fruit's full flavor and health benefits.
-Now, Edipeel is bringing the backyard to everyone.
+Now, Apeel is bringing the backyard to everyone.